-China court locked down for trial of prominent rights lawyer
+China tries rights lawyer in case Amnesty denounces as a sham

 Dahlin, now in Madrid, said on Twitter they had kept all documentation dating back to 2009 “and will release anything needed to dispel that it constitutes subverting state power”.

-Calls to the court seeking comment went unanswered.
-The trial could last a single day, although a verdict may not come immediately.
+Calls to the court seeking further comment went unanswered.

 Rights group Amnesty International said Wang’s trial was a “cruel charade”.

-“This is a sham trial in which Wang Quanzhang is being persecuted only for peacefully defending human rights,” said Doriane Lau, China researcher at Amnesty International.
+“This is a sham trial in which Wang Quanzhang is being persecuted only for peacefully defending human rights,” said Doriane Lau, China researcher at the group.

 Wang’s wife, Li Wenzu, says she has been unable to visit her husband since he went missing.
-She said seven lawyers she appointed to try to represent Wang had also been unable to visit him.
+She said seven lawyers she appointed to try to represent Wang had also been unable to visit.

 In a statement sent to Reuters, Li said state security agents had followed her when she left her Beijing home and blocked off the six entrances to her compound.